libp2p/go-libp2p-resource-manager/README.md

 The existence of the protocol limit allows us to implicitly constrain streams for services that have not been ported to the resource manager yet.
-Once the programmer attaches a stream to a service by calling `StreamScope.SetService`, the protocol limits are removed and the stream is now constrained by the service limits.
+Once the programmer attaches a stream to a service by calling `StreamScope.SetService`, the stream resources are aggregated and constrained by the service scope in addition to its protocol scope.

 More specifically the following constraints apply:
 - the system scope, where global hard limits apply.
 - the peer scope, where the limits for the peer at the other end of the stream apply.
 - the service scope, where the limits of the specific service owning the stream apply.
+- the protcol scope, where the limits of the specific protocol for the stream apply.

-The resource transfer happens in the `SetProtocol` and `SetService` gives the opportunity to the resource manager to gate the streams.
+The resource transfer that happens in the `SetProtocol` and `SetService` gives the opportunity to the resource manager to gate the streams.
 If the transfer results in exceeding the scope limits, then a error indicating "resource limit exceeded" is returned.
 The wrapped error